Xiaoshan, Hangzhou: Geography

+Xiaoshan District is located on the southern edge of the northern subtropical monsoon climate zone; the climate is characterized by long winter and summer, short spring and autumn, and four distinct seasons: abundant light, abundant rainfall, warm and humid; cold air is easy to enter and difficult to get out of the more disastrous weather; light, temperature, and water of the regional differences are apparent.

 Industry

 Xiaoshan Economic & Technological Development Zone

 Xiaoshan Economic & Technological Development Zone was established in 1990.
 The zone is only 10 km away from Hangzhou Xiaoshan International Airport, with Shanghai-Ningbo Expressway and Hangzhou-Qujiang Expressway passing through.
 Currently, it has formed leading industries including electronic communications, automobiles and auto parts, precision machinery, medical food, textiles, garments, chemical building materials.

 Economy

 Loong Airlines has its headquarters in the Loong Air Office Building (长龙航空办公大楼) on the property of Hangzhou Xiaoshan International Airport.